thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-DENY-FOR-NO-ACCESS-LEVEL.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not, processing does not continue past this step.
-1. The application manager sends to the protocol's rule processor the the access level of the `to` account in the transaction.
+2. The application manager sends to the protocol's rule processor the the access level of the `to` account in the transaction.
-2. The processor checks that the access level is greater than 0.
+3. The processor checks that the access level is greater than 0.
 If the access level is equal to zero, then the transaction reverts.
-3. The application manager sends to the procotol's rule processor the access level of the `from` account in the transaction.
+4. The application manager sends to the procotol's rule processor the access level of the `from` account in the transaction.
-4. The processor checks that the access level is greater than 0.
+5. The processor checks that the access level is greater than 0.
 If the access level is equal to zero, then the transaction reverts.

 ###### *see [ApplicationAccessLevelProcessorFacet](../../../src/protocol/economic/ruleProcessor/ApplicationAccessLevelProcessorFacet.sol) -> checkAccountDenyForNoAccessLevel*